Petar-Luketina/Databricks-Unconventionals/README.md

 # Databricks Unconventionals

 The three tricks are:
-1. Upload data quickly
+1. Uploading data quickly
-2. Games & HTML
+2. Playing games & using HTML in cells
-3. Dynamic Widgets (conditions and validations)
+3. Creating dynamic widgets (conditionals & validations)

 The YouTube video is: